 “Our mission is to provide a secure and safe environment for our students, which emphasizes academic achievement along with promoting the cultural values of our Pueblo communities.
 We are their parents, and we are here to provide guidance, direction, [and] encouragement.
 A major highlight is bringing the academic and student living program together and looking at approaches where we support each other and work in partnership.
 We are able to realize that Student Living has a valid and important role in the academic success of our students.
-I think it is important that the connection is made and sustained.” —Louise Naranjo, Director of Student Living Programs
+I think it is important that the connection is made and sustained.” —Louise Naranjo, former Director of Student Living

 Student Living encompasses the Middle and High School dormitories, the residential guidance program, evening classes and a recreation program for Middle and High School students.
 Each program is student-oriented, and services are designed to meet student needs.
 Student services offered through the residential guidance program include individual counseling, support group counseling, substance abuse education and prevention, and therapeutic services.
 Counseling services are available for students during the academic day, after school, and during evening hours.